diogomg/MobFogSim/README.md

 ## Input

 Mobility data can be read as .csv files.
-These files can be took from mobility patters of SUMO - Simulation of Uban MObility
+These files can be taken from mobility patterns of SUMO - Simulation of Uban MObility

 An example of offline mobility dataset is placed in the directory input